 In 1989, Henry became the first coach in NCAA history to win both men's and women's track and field national championships at the NCAA Outdoor Championships.
 In 1990 his LSU squad repeated the feat and Henry was the only coach to claim consecutive double NCAA titles until he achieved the accomplishment again at Texas A&M in 2009 and 2010.

-In the past seven years, Texas A&M has had an individual or relay claim a NCAA title each season.
+In the past nine years, Texas A&M has had an individual or relay claim a NCAA title each season.

 RECENT NCAA CHAMPIONS